alexandrwang/slate/source/index.html.md

 # Client Libraries / SDKs

-Currently we have a [Python](https://github.com/scaleapi/scaleapi-python-client) client library available.
+Currently we have [Python](https://github.com/scaleapi/scaleapi-python-client) and [Node.js](https://github.com/scaleapi/scaleapi-node) client libraries available.

-We're working hard to build official client libraries as quickly as possible!
-We intend on releasing SDKs soon for the following languages:

-* JavaScript

 We also have unnoficial SDKs in the following languages:

 * [Ruby](https://github.com/wikiti/scaleapi-ruby) (thanks to [wikiti](https://github.com/wikiti)!)
 * [Android SDK](https://github.com/vanshg/Scale) (thanks to [vanshg](https://github.com/vanshg)!)

-[Let us know](mailto:hello@scaleapi.com) if you want (or are interested in writing) a library for a language not represented here, or if you’re eagerly waiting for us to get our JavaScript/Python SDKs out the door!
+[Let us know](mailto:hello@scaleapi.com) if you want (or are interested in writing) a library for a language not represented here!

 # Authentication